evsamsonov/jsonrpc-fsproxy/README.md

 # jsonrpc-fsproxy

-It passes requests to [JSON-RPC](https://www.jsonrpc.org/specification) server via files
+It passes requests to [JSON-RPC](https://www.jsonrpc.org/specification) server via files.

 ## How it works